adm448/econdev/README.md

 Welcome to our visualization project!
 To see the final product, please visit https://adm448.github.io/econdev/

 The main html files on our website are located in the top folder, along with a README for each visualization describing the process of building it and our favicon image.
+Additionally, we have included a process log with notes from each of our scrum meetings and a few retrospective thoughts on our last sprint.

 In the scripts folder, you will find the scripts used to implement each D3 visualization.